Estimation of on- and off-time distributions in a dynamic Erd\H{o}s-R\'enyi random graph: Introduction

 \vb

 {\it Contributions.} The main contribution of this paper is a procedure by which one can estimate the parameters of the on- and off-times distributions.
 Conditions are provided under which the estimator, based on the method of moments, can be proven to be asymptotically normal.
 It is demonstrated how the corresponding covariance matrix can be identified.
 Interestingly, we point out how the estimator can be adapted to the situation in which, instead of the number of edges, other subgraph counts are observed, such as the number of triangles or wedges.
-We extensively discuss several variants of the setup considered in this paper, including an account of the model's continuous-time counterpart.
+We extensively discuss several variants of the setup considered in this paper, including an account of the model's continuous-time counterpart. \js{Appendix~A provides a detailed computation of the variance and covariance of the estimator when the on- and off-times follow a geometric distribution, while Appendix~B considers the setting in which the on- and off-times are Pareto distributed.}

+\michel{At the methodological level, our paper combines known results from statistics (in particular the so called {\it delta method} \cite{VdV}) with explicit expressions for covariances of subgraph counts, so as to propose estimators and to prove properties thereof.
+A novelty of our work lies in opening up this class of inference problems for dynamic random graphs, with various opportunities for followup research. }

 \vb

 {\it Literature.} The estimation problem discussed above lies at the interface of two active fields of research: in the first place there is the area of what could be called {\it inverse problems}, where one aims at estimating model primitives based on partial information, and in the second place there is the area of {\it dynamic random graphs}, where one aims at characterizing the probabilistic properties of graphs that randomly evolve over time.
 We proceed by a brief account of some of the relevant contributions and research directions in both fields.